Reconfiguring motor circuits for a joint manual and BCI task: Results

 As our BCI is based on the activity of pairs of units, we performed an analysis of the variability of only these control units.
 We term the variance of the control unit activity during the manual-control task the intrinsic variability, by analogy with the intrinsic manifold computed in larger neural populations \cite{Sadtler2014}.
+Specifically, the intrinsic variability is defined as the sample variance estimated from binned spike counts throughout the manual-control task recording.
 We sought to know if the intrinsic variability of the control units is predictive of how those units will be used for cursor control in the dual-control task.
-To quantify how much a unit is used to move the cursor, we used a Granger-causality based metric, $\mathcal{G}$, that measures how much the activity of each control unit can predict the cursor trajectory (Fig \ref{fig5}a, see Methods).
+To quantify how much a unit is used to move the cursor, we used a Granger-causality based metric, $\mathcal{G}$, that measures how much the activity of each control unit can predict the cursor trajectory.
+Due to the design of the decoder, a high influence on the cursor position (high $\mathcal{G}$) is likely related to factors such as the consistency of the firing rate of the unit.
+That is, the baseline adaptation on the decoder \eqref{eq:bci} effectively decreases the gain on units for which a consistent firing rate can be estimated.
 We observed that a high $\mathcal{G}$ in each unit is related to high performance (Fig \ref{fig5}b).
+It is not obvious a priori that units with inconsistent firing rates will be better control units for the dual control task.
 Further, the unit that contributes more to cursor movement is the unit with the higher intrinsic variability (Fig \ref{fig5}c).
 Consistent with these results, we observed that high performance in the dual-control task only occurs when the intrinsic variability of the control units is high (Fig \ref{fig5}d).
 Another factor, control unit firing rate, was not found to significantly relate to dual control performance (data not shown).
 To investigate if variance increased throughout a block of dual control trials, as might lead to greater control and performance, we split the set of trials into early and late halves.
 No significant difference between early and late trials was observed (Fig \ref{fig5}e).
 Variability is thus a strong factor that predicts performance and informs how the dual-control task is performed.